Americans Are Killed or Injured by Gas Pipeline Explosions And Other Incidents With Alarming Regularity

 Besides producing methane emissions that cause climate change, gas contributes to air pollution that can cause premature death.

 Burning gas produces nitrogen oxides (NOx), while the routine venting and flaring of gas at drilling sites releases volatile organic compounds (VOCs) and hazardous air pollutants, such as cancer-causing benzene.
 NOx and VOCs chemically react with one another to create ground-level ozone pollution, which aggravates lung diseases such as asthma.
-In addition, gas production, especially at well sites that employ fracking, depends on heavy trucks, construction equipment, and drill rigs that produce diesel exhaust and small particles in the air linked to heart and lung problems.
+In addition, gas production, especially at well sites that employ fracking, releases considerable toxic air pollution including potent carcinogens, diesel exhaust, fine particles, and nitrogen oxides, which can damage respiratory, cardiovascular, and nervous systems.

 Gas Stoves Often Produce Levels of Indoor Air Pollution That Would Be Illegal Outdoors

 A growing body of scientific evidence has shown gas stoves produce dangerous levels of air pollutants – such as nitrogen dioxide, formaldehyde, and carbon monoxide – inside the home.
-Researchers from the UCLA Fielding School of Public Health found nitrogen dioxide generated by one hour of gas stove and oven use in California typically reached levels above state and national outdoor acute air-quality standards.
+Researchers from the UCLA Fielding School of Public Health found nitrogen dioxide generated by one hour of gas stove and oven use in California typically reached levels above state and national outdoor acute air-quality standards, and Stanford researchers found that poorly ventilated kitchens can surpass the EPA’s guidelines for 1-hour exposure to nitrogen dioxide (outdoors, since there are no indoor standards) within a few minutes of stove usage.
+Another recent study found that gas delivered in the Boston metropolitan area also contained trace amounts of 21 other hazardous air pollutants like benzene.

 Fracking Depletes Water Supplies in Areas With Little Water to Spare